Sun Peaks Resort: New Ownership through Nippon Cable and expansions

 However, by the end of the 1989–90 season, Tod Mountain Developments Ltd. was up for sale once more.
 Nippon Cable of Japan, partnered with Ecosign Co., purchased the resort in April 1992.
 In late 1992, the new owners held a renaming contest for the resort, using ballot boxes, as "Tod" in German translated to "Death".
 Over 2000 ballots were deposited.
 On 13 August 1993, the new name was announced: Sun Peaks Resort.
-In the summer of 1993, two chairlifts, the Sunburst Express (detachable system), replacing the aging Shuswap Chair, and the Sundance Chair, east of the Sunburst Chair, were installed, and the Exhibition T-Bar was transplanted to West Bowl, opening access to a diversity of new terrain.
+In the summer of 1993, Doppelmayr constructed two new chairlifts.
+On Tod Mountain, the Shuswap double was retired and replaced by a bubble high speed quad, named the Sunburst Express.
+On Sundance Ridge, a new fixed grip quad was constructed to serve a new pod of intermediate terrain.
+During this time, the Exhibition T-Bar was transplanted to West Bowl, opening access to a diversity of new terrain.
 In 1994, the Tod Mountain Road was paved over its entire 33 km (21 mi) span, increasing the safety of the journey and cutting travel times from about 45 minutes to 25–30.
-In 1995, the Sundance Chair was extended and turned into an Express (detachable) lift.
+In 1995, the Sundance fixed grip quad was extended uphill by 2,600 feet and converted to a high speed quad.
 That same year, the village platter and Magic Carpet lifts were installed.
-In the summer of 1997, the old Burfield double chair was replaced by a Doppelmayr quad lift, using the old top terminal of the non-express Sundance chair as the bottom terminal for the new chair.
+In the summer of 1997, the old Burfield double chair was replaced by a Doppelmayr fixed grip quad, using the old top terminal of the Sundance quad as the bottom terminal for the new chair.
 Planning for a massive alpine village was started.